Table of contents

 Yes.
 When buying a refurbished product—of any grade—it’s crucial to get a warranty.
 While refurbished devices are typically tested thoroughly, a warranty will protect you if anything goes wrong or if the refurbished device you’ve purchased doesn’t have the cosmetic quality you expected.

 Several retailers will also have no-hassle money back or return policies, allowing you to return a device or get a replacement if needed.

-- Refurbished Grade C: The lowest quality of a refurbished device.
-100% in working order, but will have more scratches and signs of wear and tear as a result of heavy, daily use.
+- Refurbished Grade C: The lowest cosmetic quality of a refurbished device.
+In perfect working order but will show more scratches and signs of wear and tear due to intense or long-term use.